 Had the blow moved some skeletal alignment, had it unblocked some tubes, what was going on?”

 The blood that was pouring out of my nose was mixed with a clear fluid – lymph!

 Help other sufferers.
-We have no first hand accounts that any of this helps so if you have experience with MLD or either of these techniques, tell us all about it in the comments boxes below or email Mike at email@example.com.
+We have no first hand accounts that any of this helps so if you have experience with MLD or either of these techniques, email Mike at firstname.lastname@example.org or tell us all about it in the comments box below.